commercetools/mcp-essentials/.changeset/mean-carrots-grab.md

 "@commercetools/mcp-essentials": minor
 ---

-Data transformation to reduce Token size.
+Resource response data transformation to tabular-like LLM formatting, with command-line flag to revert back to JSON.